 In the process, she attracted the attention of Taizong’s son – Prince Li Zhi, who was set to become his heir.
-She and Prince Li Zhi had a secret affair, and eventually the prince fell completely in love with her.
+She and Prince Li Zhi had a secret affair, and eventually, the prince fell completely in love with her.
 Unfortunately, they could not do much as she was one of his father’s concubines and he was already married.
 When the emperor died, Wu and all the other concubines had to shave their hair and they were sent to Ganye Temple to become nuns, just as directed by tradition.
-When Li Zhi succeeded his father and became the emperor, he ensured that Wu Zeitan was brought back to his house as his concubine.
+When Li Zhi succeeded his father and became the emperor, he ensured that Wu Zeiten was brought back to his house as his concubine.
 This way she was able to rise to power and become the influential leader she was.

-Sadly, she had to kill her own daughter so that the official empress (Wang, who was Prince Li Zhi’s official wife) exiled.
-Immediately she became empress, she took over almost all the official functions and began commanding the emperor’s officials directly.
+Sadly, she had to kill her own daughter so that the official empress (Wang, who was Prince Li Zhi’s official wife) was exiled.
+Immediately after she became empress, she took over almost all the official functions and began commanding the emperor’s officials directly.
 When Emperor Li Zhi died, she exiled his son who was supposed to be his successor, and she decided to make a younger son emperor in his place (Emperor Ruizong).
 Despite Ruizong’s status as emperor, Wu Zeitan was the one controlling the empire and commanding all his officials.
-During this time, she killed and exiled several officials and she gave her loyal supporters position in government.
+During this time, she killed and exiled several officials and she gave her loyal supporters positions in government.
 Once her government was set and she was ready to make a political move, she forced Emperor Ruizong to resign/abdicate the throne and made herself emperor.
-Once she ascended the throne, she created her own dynasty, the Zhou Dynasty that ruled from 690 to 705.
+Once she ascended the throne, she created her own dynasty, the Zhou Dynasty which ruled from 690 to 705.

 Wu Zeitan Husband and sons – What did she do?

-According to a number of traditional historians and several Chinese literary works, Wu Zetian poisoned and killed her firstborn son, who was the Crown Prince Li Hong after he made decisions that constantly displeased her and showed that he was against her ascending the throne.
+According to a number of traditional historians and several Chinese literary works, Wu Zetian poisoned and killed her firstborn son, who was Crown Prince Li Hong after he made decisions that constantly displeased her and showed that he was against her ascending the throne.
 When her second son, Li Xi’an became the crown prince, he also made decisions and mistakes that displeased her, and she eventually deposed and exiled him.
 Her third son, who always bowed down to his mother became the new heir and when Emperor Gaozong passed away, he ascended the throne.
 Eventually, Wu Zetian forced him to abdicate and she ascended the throne and became empress.

 Wu Zeitan Daughter/ Did Wu Zeitan kill her own daughter?

 Wu Zeitan is sometimes described as a hypocrite as she always played the role of a shy, respectable wide, yet she was the actual manipulative power behind the emperor.
 She tried everything she could to eliminate potential enemies from the court and even had Lady Xiao and Lady Wang exiled and killed.
 Supposedly, after a few months of giving birth to a beautiful daughter, she strangled the child to death.
 She then claimed that Lady Wang had murdered the child and she needed to be exiled as punishment for her sins.
-Wu dis all this because she was jealous of Lady Wang’s position as empress and she wanted to take over and become Emperor Gaozong’s favorite.
+Wu did all this because she was jealous of Lady Wang’s position as empress and she wanted to take over and become Emperor Gaozong’s favorite.